LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/why-templates.rst

 website, then you need to modify that code as well.

 Whew!
 Changing the website rapidly becomes problematic, especially since it contains lots of data and consists of multiple pages.
-If only there was a way to automate the tasks required to build and maintain a website...
+This is where templates come in to play.
+They help automate the tasks required to build and maintain a website.

 Templates are Frameworks
 -------------------------

 .. index:: ! template

 A **template** provides the general structure for a web page.
-It identifies where different elements get placed on the page, but it does NOT fill them with specific data.

-Think of a template as an outline for a web page.
-Any page made with a particular template includes its elements and follows its rules.
-If we add content to the template or modify it in some way, all pages made with that template will also reflect the changes.
+Templates outline for us and Spring where different elements get placed on the page.
+Any page made with a template includes its elements and follows its rules.
+If we add content to the template or modify it in some way, all pages made from that template will reflect the changes.

 Let's see how using a template makes our lives easier.